sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 ##### 3.1.2.1 CLI

 1. CLI uses the KLISH framework to provide a CLI shell.
-The CLI request is converted to a corresponding REST client request using either libcurl or Python Requests, and is sent to the REST server.
+The CLI request is converted to a corresponding REST client request using c, and is sent to the REST server.
 2. The Swagger generated REST server handles all the REST requests from CLI and invokes a common handler for all the create, update, replace, delete and get operations along with path and payload.
 This common handler converts all the requests into Translib arguments and invokes the corresponding Translib provided APIs.
 3. Translib API then calls the corresponding handler defined in Common App module, subsequently invokes Transformer functions with YGOT structured request to perform model to model transformation, i.e. Openconfig  Model to SONiC model, to generate the request DB map.
 4. Common App handlers pass the request DB map to DB Access module to access REDIS Database, process the request DB map.
 The response to GET operation is passed to Transformer to perform reverse transformation to Openconfig Model, and wired out to CLI as JSON response.